 Lastly, Organisms were iterated, which manifested themselves as page templates.

-A lot of labour went into making the FK Design System components look great.
+A lot of labour went into making the FK Design System components look and feel. well crafted.
 From interface animations and hover states down to the last drop shadow.

 Launched in 2016, forsakringskassan.se was acknowledged with the prestigeous